-Section 108-109 permits the Compact to engage in emergency rulemaking when the Management Committee finds for good cause finds emergency circumstances exist where it is in the public interest to suspend Sections 103 - 107 of the Rulemaking Rule.
-While both new and amendments to Uniform Standards can be done through emergency rulemaking in exigent circumstances, the resulting such Uniform Standard is only valid for 180 days while the Compact pursues the applicable Rulemaking Rule requirements to make the new or amended Uniform Standard permanent.
+Section 108 permits the Compact to engage in emergency rulemaking when the Management Committee finds for good cause emergency circumstances exist where it is in the public interest to suspend Sections 103 - 107 of the Rulemaking Rule.
+While both new and amendments to Uniform Standards can be done through emergency rulemaking in exigent circumstances, such Uniform Standard is only valid for 180 days while the Compact pursues the applicable Rulemaking Rule requirements to make the new or amended Uniform Standard permanent.

-Annual Prioritization System
+C. Annual Prioritization System

-The Annual Prioritization System (APS) is a process for the annual identification and prioritization of new, or amendments to, Uniform Standards.
-The APS is designed to allow input from all interested parties, which allows input by Compacting States (Commissioners, regulators, and legislators), consumer representatives, insurers, the Legislative Committee, Consumer Advisory Committee (CAC), the Industry Advisory Committee (IAC), other interested parties, or the Compact Office.
+The Annual Prioritization System (APS) is a process for the annual identification and prioritization of new, or amendments to, Uniform Standards which allows input by Compacting States (Commissioners, regulators, and legislators), consumer representatives, insurers, the Legislative Committee, Consumer Advisory Committee (CAC), the Industry Advisory Committee (IAC), other interested parties, or the Compact Office.
 This includes consideration of amendments to existing Uniform Standards to accommodate new products or benefit features where practical and to address current regulatory or marketplace circumstances.
+This system is not intended to replace, but rather supplement, the five-year review process which may be incorporated into the prioritization for an annual period, as applicable.